Zettlr/zettlr-docs/docs/en/editor/citations.md

 ## Using a file-specific library

 Sometimes you may want to add a few citation keys on a per-file basis.
 To do so, you must add the bibliography file to your file's [YAML frontmatter](./yaml-frontmatter.md).
-If Zettlr detects the `bibliography` property in a file's frontmatter, it will automatically load that file and offer you items from that file instead of your main library.
+If Zettlr detects the `bibliography` property in a file's front matter, it will automatically load that file and offer you items from that file instead of your main library.

 Example: